 Growing is the name of the game.
 You want to focus on growing your business, no matter what.
 That’s your goal.

-Slow sales and economic trends are common small business problems but those are not the right excuse for creating a scapegoat.
+Slow sales and economic trends are not the right excuse for creating a scapegoat.
 Blaming external factors like recession and tough competition for not growing won’t make you go anywhere.

 There are still many things under your control.
 One of them is looking at the elements that make up sales revenue: prices, number of buyers, transaction size, and frequency of transactions per buyer.